Dylan-Grinboju/spiderheck_stats_mod/README.md

 3. Place the mod file in your Silk mods folder
 4. Launch the game

-## Usage
+## Notes

-- **Press F1** to show/hide the statistics window manually
-- **Auto-Display**: Stats automatically appear when survival mode ends
-- Stats reset when starting a new survival mode session
+- Stats reset when starting a new game.
+After the game ending you can return to the lobby and the overlay will show the last game's stats.
+- There are Bugs.
+Not just the ones that you need to kill in the game, also in this mod.
+- There are some kills that won't register such as activating a weapon with another (hitting a grenade with a particle blade).
+This just complicates the logic and is up to interpretation of who gets the kill in difficult scenarios.
+Also, this is just very complicated to track, and I wasn't feeling like coding it.

-## Contributing
+## The Future
-I hope to continue expanding this, and I welcome any help or feedback!
+- I plan to continue expanding this mod.
+- Some of the immediate ideas are saving the stats to a local log file, and expanding on the stats themselves, like types of enemies killed, how many shields destroyed, and fun stuff like greatest hight reached by a player in game.
+- I welcome any help or feedback!
+You can send me a message on Discord or Reddit, open a PR or try to send me a bug report using smoke signals.
+Some options are better than others.